By Adam Smith, 21st Century

 I don’t want to delve into the intricacies of the monetary system, while this paper gets into some technical details, mostly it is debunking the history of what actually happened, so you can enjoy the paper without being intimately knowledgeable of the monetary system.
 But there is some basic terminology I should probably give context.

-Other than physical cash and coin, most money exists digitally, just numbers in a computer, deposited in a bank somewhere.
+Other than physical notes and coins, most money exists digitally, just numbers in a computer, deposited in a bank somewhere.
 So, when speaking of money in a bank we refer to it as “deposits”.
 Anytime this paper mentions deposits or the creation of deposits, “deposit” is synonymous with “money”.

 But the complexities of defining money don’t stop there.
 There is also another type of money, money only used by the central bank and financial institutions to settle their transactions at the end of the day.
-This type of central bank money is called “reserves”.
-Reserves are also money, but only used by the central bank and financial institutions.
+This type of central bank money is called “reserves” or “settlement money”.
+Reserves are also money, but only used by the central bank and financial institutions (notes and coins count as reserves too, but we’re not going down that road).
+As one example of how bankspeak requires one to already understand certain aspects of the system in order to decipher central bank literature, reserves/settlement money is mostly referred to as “cash” by banks and the government, even though they aren’t referring to physical notes.

-If you find this supremely confusing you are not alone, it’s designed complex on purpose so that regular people don’t attempt to understand it and don’t realize the simple truth of banks creating money.
+If you find this supremely confusing you are not alone, it’s designed complex on purpose so that regular people don’t attempt to understand it and don’t realize the simple truth of banks’ money creation powers.
 As economist John Kenneth Galbraith said in his treatise on money:

 Truer words were never spoken…

 The other important concept to understand is the balance sheet.
+When you get right down to the nuts and bolts, the monetary system is merely accounting, it’s just two sides of a ledger.
 The balance sheet is always divided into two parts: assets and liabilities.
 Assets are what you own, liabilities are what you owe.
 Your house would be an asset, your mortgage is a liability.
 ALL of the financial world is divided thus, and being part of that world means we are too; as agents in the economic system we are each a walking balance sheet of assets and liabilities.
-Here’s the only tricky part to keep in mind: in terms of your finances, your assets are your banks’ liabilities and vice versa.
+Here’s the only tricky part to keep in mind: in terms of your finances, your assets are your bank’s liabilities and vice versa.
 Here’s a diagram to illustrate the point:

 Because your deposit is something the bank owes to you, it is your asset and it is the bank’s liability.
 Likewise, as you owe your mortgage to the bank, it is the bank’s asset and your liability.
 The important thing to remember is the definition (assets = own, liabilities = owe), so you don’t want your liabilities to outweigh your assets, otherwise you are in the red and not financially healthy.